Preparation for Study-प्रारंभ

 - Study & Practice also involves ‘Self-Evaluation’ and ‘Living accordingly‘:

-- as Behavior & fulfillment of relationships with other Humans (in Family, friends, etc) and
+- as Behavior (Vyavaharabhyas) & fulfillment of relationships with other Humans (in Family, friends, etc) and

 - ‘Adhyayan’ or Study is not an ‘isolated’ exercise.
-While reading and other media are important, guidance is ultimately only from a Human Being (Teacher) who has understood/ realized, hence the importance to be in touch with someone who we place in that ‘category’.
+While reading and other media are important, guidance is ultimately only from a Human Being (Teacher) who has understood, hence it is important to be in touch with a competent person you feel can guide you.

 - You may want to ‘share’ what you have ‘learned/ understood’ with others – via small discussions or even conducting full-introductory shivirs yourself.
 Keep in mind that we are doing this for ‘our practice’, and to ‘test & deepen’ our own understanding.
 Not to ‘change the world’.
-The world will be properly benefited, only when we are ourselves complete, have had ‘Realization‘ ourselves.
+The world will be properly benefited, only when we are ourselves complete, have had ‘Understanding’ ourselves.
 Sharing what we have learned benefits the world anyways.
 Hence, this is not primarily a ‘social change’ program.
-Rather, it is a process of having knowledge and living with humane-conduct ourselves, and change percolating to others via our understanding.
+Rather, it is a process of having knowledge and living with humane-conduct ourselves, and change percolating to others via our own understanding & living.